 Clinical training is vital to the education of a professional psychologist.
 All students are required to accumulate at least 2,000 hours of supervised practicum experience during their tenure as Doctoral students.
 WSPP emphasizes practicum requirements in the training of clinical psychologists.

-Students complete the majority of their practicum requirements through the WSPP Psychology Training Center.
+All students are required to see clients through the WSPP Psychology Training Center.
 One clinical hour is awarded per hour of direct client service, such as individual, family, group or couple therapy, psychological assessment or consultation, and indirect client service such as report writing, supervision, observation of direct client service and attendance at staffings and case conferences.
 Students may be granted a maximum of 400 clinical practicum hours from a previous training program provided those hours were supervised by a licensed psychologist and have been approved by the Director of Clinical Training.

 In addition to regular coursework, all degree students are required to attend at least three WSPP-sponsored seminars on professional ethics.

-WSPP requires of each student a 2,000-hour internship to be served in one year on a full-time or two year part-time basis.
+WSPP requires of each student a 2,000-hour internship to be served in one year full-time or two year part-time basis.
 It is preferred that the internship be APA-accredited, but those accredited by APPIC (Association of Psychology Postdoctoral & Internship Centers) are also acceptable.
 It is the student’s responsibility to obtain admission to an internship, although WSPP assists in placement.
 Students have completed internships locally as well as at numerous internship sites throughout the U.S.